ivaoes/TrainingServer/Plugins/FlightControls/README.md

 The aircraft won't start flying to NVS until it has reached TOBEK.

 Note: if you are not using Niko's FixRewriter plugin, FIX parameter must be given in the following format: lat/lon.
 Example: 41.232/-2.343
+Note 2: due to a current server limitation, traffics **will not descend/climb or reduce their speed until they have reached given point**

 ## Speed control
 ```